-This course is the fifth of the Pharmacy Skills Lab series with a focus on the pharmacist's role in cardiovascular disease risk management.
+This course focuses on the pharmacist's role in cardiovascular disease risk management.
 Students will learn essential skills to assess risk, promote cardiovascular disease prevention, and encourage patient adherence to therapy.
 Students will also complete training and obtain American Pharmacists Association (APhA) certificate in Pharmacy-Based Cardiovascular Disease Risk Management.
 This program will teach students current guidelines and provide evidence based recommendations to support management of patients with dyslipidemia and hypertension to prevent cardiovascular disease.